 - Senior apartments or senior housing

 Independent living is simply any housing arrangement designed exclusively for seniors, generally those aged 55 and over.
 Housing varies widely, from apartment-style living to freestanding homes.
-In general, the housing is friendlier to older adults, often being more compact, with easier navigation and assistance in yard maintenance (if there is a yard).
-You may also hear the terms retirement communities, retirement homes, senior housing, and senior apartments applied to independent living.
+In general, the housing is friendlier to older adults, often being more compact, with easier navigation and no maintenance or yard work to worry about.

 Differences between independent living and other senior housing

 The key difference between independent living and other housing options is the level of assistance offered for daily living activities.
 If you require round-the-clock help with eating, dressing, and using the toilet, or require regular medical assistance, other housing options such as assisted living facilities or nursing homes may be a better fit.
 To learn more, read Senior Housing Options.

 Types of independent living facilities and retirement homes

 There are many types of independent living facilities, from apartment complexes to separate houses, which range in cost and the services provided.

 - Low-income or subsidized senior housing.
 In the U.S., there are senior housing complexes subsidized by the U.S. Department of Housing and Urban Development (HUD) for low-income seniors.

 - Senior apartments or congregate care housing.
 These are apartment complexes restricted by age, usually 55 and older.
 Rent may include community services such as recreational programs, transportation services, and meals served in a communal dining room.